hecrp/Twitch-Battle-Royale-Bot/README.md

     ```bash
     docker build -t twitch-battle-royale-bot .

 2. Run the container.
 Remember to set up your port and environment variables in the command.
-Enable this mode by replacing the constants assignment at bot.py
+To enable this mode, replace the credentials assignment at bot.py

     ```bash
     docker run -d \